Reemurs/linked-blog-starter-md/publish/Bible Verses.md

 - How terrible sinning and being far from God makes you feel
 - this is why God created an intercessor
 - He wants us to do well & be saved, even though we resist him b/c he is merciful

+>'Samuel said to the people, “Do not fear.
+You have committed all this evil, yet do not turn aside from following the Lord , but serve the Lord with all your heart.
+Indeed, you must not turn aside, for then you would go after useless things which cannot benefit or save, because they are useless.
+For the Lord will not abandon His people on account of His great name, because the L ord has been pleased to make you a people for Himself.
+Only fear the Lord and serve Him in truth with all your heart; for consider what great things He has done for you.
+Furthermore, as for me, far be it from me that I would sin against the Lord by ceasing to pray for you; but I will instruct you in the good and right way.
+But if you still do evil, both you and your king will be swept away.”'
+(1 Samuel 12:20-25)
+- Do not fear after you have sinned and turned back to God b/c he will not abandon you
+	- Listen to his instruction, do not turn aside in anyway, and serve him with all your heart
+- Do not abandon him for what is useless & be subject to his wrath again (for the unsaved, in your case it is discipline)